FDA approved for more than 25 years

 If you’re genetically predisposed to DHT sensitivity, increased DHT levels could elevate your risk of pattern hair loss.
 It’s a bummer, but it’s a part of life for many men.

 So, what could make your DHT levels go up?
-Well, since DHT is produced as a byproduct of testosterone, anything that contributes to higher testosterone levels is also likely to contribute to more DHT.
+Well, because DHT is produced as a byproduct of testosterone, anything that contributes to higher testosterone levels is also likely to contribute to more DHT.

 Medications Affecting Testosterone and DHT